awsdocs/amazon-api-gateway-developer-guide/doc_source/integrating-api-with-aws-services-kinesis.md

  You can apply the instructions presented here to other Kinesis actions\.
 For the complete list of the Kinesis actions, see [Amazon Kinesis API Reference](https://docs.aws.amazon.com/kinesis/latest/APIReference/Welcome.html)\.

  Instead of using the API Gateway console to create the sample API, you can import the sample API into API Gateway using the API Gateway [Import API](https://docs.aws.amazon.com/apigateway/api-reference/link-relation/restapi-import/)\.
-For information on how to use the Import API, see [Import a REST API into API Gateway](api-gateway-import-api.md)\.
+For information on how to use the Import API, see [Configuring a REST API Using OpenAPI](api-gateway-import-api.md)\.

 If you do not have an AWS account, complete the following steps to create one\.